dankeyy/dankeyy.github.io/_posts/2021-01-29-next-gen-generators.md

 The most important thing to notice here is of course- the StopIteration Error.
 `StopIteration` is a built-in Exception that an iterator's `__next__` raises while trying to get the next value when there are none left.

-So basically all that's going on is that the for loop abstracts away the part where you have to manually listen for a StopIteration, gives you back values if they are indeed yielded out, and if not, it just stops.
-Pretty elegant.
+So basically all that's going on is that the for loop abstracts away the listening for a StopIteration error part, and gives you back values if they are indeed yielded out, and if not, it elegantly just stops.

 > side note: in latest versions of python, `StopIteration` exception raised from generator code will be converted to RuntimeError.
 See [here](https://docs.python.org/3/library/exceptions.html#StopIteration) and in the relevant PEPs linked inside.

-Now that we got that out of the way, let's take this in a different direction.

-It's kinda common knowledge that an iter

 &nbsp;